 Enjoy the flavors of Fall in this easy make-ahead Pumpkin French Toast.
 French bread, pure pumpkin, pumpkin spice, eggs, and milk combine to make this easy breakfast treat.
 Sprinkle the cinnamon streusel topping on and put it into the oven the next day.
 It’s a delicious fall french toast to warm you up on a cool, crisp morning.

 HAPPY FALL, Y’ALL!

 It’s finally here; the cooler weather, changing leaves, crisp breezes and tastes of the season.

 Have you been inundated with pumpkin recipes?
 I’ve been seeing them ALL.
 OVER. the interweb.
 My blogger friends have been sharing them left and right and I have to say that I’ve shared a few as well.
 I’m here to give you one more today.
 Pumpkin Spice French Toast Bake!

 And can I be honest with you?
-Don’t tell anyone.
+Shhh…, don’t tell anyone.
 I really don’t like pumpkin.